Bellevue College | Running Start Frequently Asked Questions (FAQ)

 Once this form is submitted, reviewed, and processed the student will be coded with the Running Start Fee Waiver student group if they are eligible.
 If the student is not eligible an email will be sent to the student explaining why.

-While completing the RS Enrollment Verification your high school counselor can complete the Free and Reduced-Price Lunch (FRPL) section on the form.
-When the Enrollment Verification form is submitted, reviewed, processed, and the FRPL section is correctly filled out the student will be coded with Running Start Fee Waiver student group.
+While completing the RS Enrollment Verification, your high school counselor can complete the Free and Reduced-Price Lunch (FRPL) section on the form.
+When the Enrollment Verification form is submitted, reviewed, processed, and the FRPL section is correctly filled out, the student will be coded with Running Start Fee Waiver student group.
 No further documentation would need to be submitted.
-However, every quarter the student plans to attend the Running Start Program the student will need to make sure the FRPL is completed each new Running Start Enrollment Verification form to stay eligible for the Running Start Fee Waiver.
+However, every quarter the student plans to attend the Running Start Program; the student will need to make sure the FRPL is completed with each new Running Start Enrollment Verification form to stay eligible for the Running Start Fee Waiver.

-Once this form is submitted, reviewed, and processed the student will be coded with the Running Start Fee Waiver student group if they are eligible.
-If the student is not eligible an email will be sent to the student explaining why.
-However, is this case the student should state they wish to be considered for the RS Fee Waiver program.
+Once this form is submitted, reviewed, and processed, the student will be coded with the Running Start Fee Waiver student group if they are eligible.
+If the student is not eligible, an email will be sent to the student explaining why.
+However, in this case the student should state they wish to be considered for the RS Fee Waiver program.

-The fee waiver covers the student fees and class fees for the number of credits approved on the students Running Start Enrollment Verification From.
+The fee waiver covers the student fees and class fees for the number of credits approved on the students’ Running Start Enrollment Verification Form.

 Below is a list of some items that are not covered by the Running Start Fee Waiver: